tcpalmer/nina-scheduler/flats.md

 * **Target Completion**: only trigger flats on target completion (all Exposure Plans 100% complete)
 * **Use With Immediate**: enable flats but only for use with the Target Scheduler Immediate Flats instruction.

+By selecting a cadence greater than one, you are implying that you only want to take flats for each filter once at the end of the period - no matter how many exposures were taken over multiple nights (assuming all the flat specs were the same).

 ## Usage in Sequence